 AI is transforming how governments serve the public.
 Our workshops prepare government officials, regulators, and policymakers with ethical and legal frameworks to ensure that AI is used to mitigate harm while advancing constitutional and human rights.

 AI governance is no longer optional—it is a competitive advantage that enhances a company’s reputation, compliance, and consumer trust.
-Drawing from Dr. Walker’s work as a Certified AI Ethics Officer, our corporate workshops help executives navigate AI’s risks and compliance challenges when integrating AI into their operations and product development.
+Drawing from Dr. Walker’s work as a Certified AI Ethics Officer, our corporate workshops and AI ethics-to-industry programs help executives navigate AI’s risks and compliance challenges when integrating AI into their operations and product development.

 To learn more or schedule a workshop, contact Dr. Nathan C. Walker, Principal Investigator of the AI Ethics Lab at Rutgers University-Camden.